Kevin27954/SauceDemo-Test/test-plan/test-plan.md

 - The Test Scope
 What are we testing.
 If it's login, then is the login flow correct with different credinatials?
 If it's compiler, does it compile depending on the input and formatting?
 If it's the Search results and sorting, are the items fetched the most up to date, correct order, and formatting (json)?

+I like to think of it as more what do you see can what can you do on the page.
+If you want to maximize the test, then every little thing should be tested otherwise, test only the core functionality.

 - Assumptions
 Something that we assume beforehand to reduce the **complexity** and infer beforehand.